AztecProtocol/engineering-designs/in-progress/8131-forced-inclusion.md

 The sequencers would need to take into account the forced queue.
 This could be done fairly simple by just having the "vanilla" sequencer build their blocks using first this queue and then their mempool.

+## Proposed FIFPC L2 Execution Changes

+All forced inclusion transactions (FI txs) queued on L1 must set the special “forced inclusion Fee Paying Contract”, `FIFPC`, as their fee payer / FPC.
+The processing of `FIFPC` transactions on L2 will allow the L1 to verify that only FI txs queued on L1 used the `FIFPC`, by forcing a commitment to all `FIFPC` transactions to be reported to L1.
+With this, we are able to ensure a 1-to-1 mapping of FI txs queued on L1 with all FIFPC transactions processed on L2.
+The changes to L2 execution are as follows:

+1. Create a special “forced inclusion Fee Paying Contract (`FIFPC`).
+    1. `FIFPC` noir contract development: added as part of genesis at "magic" address. (h/t Lasse)
+    2. `FeeJuice` noir contract: allow the `FIFPC` magic address to mint funds such that it can cover itself (h/t Lasse)
+2. For each block, add a parameter which commits to the number of transactions using `FIFPC`.
+If the actual number of `FIFPC` transactions differs from the committed number, the block is invalid, which is enforced at proof time.
+3. For each epoch, maintain in L2 state:
+    1. An array of `FIFPC` fees collected, let's say `_args.fiFees[]`, similar to `_args.fees[]`,
+    2. A commitment to the FI txs processed this epoch.
+This will be a proof parameter used to validate processed FI txs on L2 match those processed on L1.
+4. **Accounting**:
+    1. Each time the `FIFPC` is used (by an FI tx)
+        1. Mint `max_fee` on behalf of the respective FI tx
+        2. Calculate actual gas fee, `actual_fee`, as is normal in an FPC
+            1. pay `actual_fee` ****to the L2 accounting contract
+            2. add the actual gas fee to the `_args.fiFees[]` index corresponding to the current block.
+            3. burn `max_fee-actual_fee`.
+    2. In `handleRewardsAndFees()` , calculate fee to be collected by proposers and provers as normal, with an additional line of code which decreases the fee to be collected by the corresponding entry in `_args.fiFees[]`
+    3. Burn sum(`_args.fiFees[]`)

+## Based Fallback Mechanism Explainer

+[The original discussion on based fallback can be found here.](https://www.notion.so/Based-Fallback-Mechanism-249360fc38d080948962d2966ad68fd9?pvs=21) In this section, we describe at a high-level the working design being used for the based fallback.

+1. Based Fallback is entered after 2 consecutive epochs where the minimum liveness threshold $L > 0$ is not met.
+Not meeting the liveness threshold in an epoch means less than $L$  transactions were proposed in that epoch.
+    1. Design wise, this can be pseudo enforced by:
+        1. disabling normal proof submission,
+        2. having L2 nodes disregard such epochs
+        3. forcing proofs to be sent through a special “based_fallback_” function which handles forking the chain.
+2. Based fallback proceeds in **based fallback epochs** which currently have the same length as normal epochs, although this may need to be increased to enable permissionless block proposals.
+3. Once in based fallback, all block proposals must be accompanied by a proof for that block.
+4. Let there be `$F$` transactions in the forced inclusion queue when based fallback mode is entered.
+During a based fallback slot, the canonical proposed block is decided according to the following rules:
+    1. If any block proposal contains `min(FORCED_INCLUSION_LIVENESS_PARAM, $F$)` forced inclusion transactions, this block is made canonical and the based fallback epoch ends.
+    2. Else, if no block proposal contains the `min(FORCED_INCLUSION_LIVENESS_PARAM, $F$)` forced inclusion transactions, at the end of the based fallback slot, the block proposal containing the most forced inclusion transactions is made canonical.
+Ties are decided by time-priority.
+5. (WIP) Based fallback can be exited if and only if all of the following conditions hold:
+    1. The forced inclusion queue has been emptied
+    2. The Aztec committee corresponding to the current L1 slot (or perhaps the current Aztec epoch is not dependent on the L1 slot?) sends an aggregated signature to the L1 smart contract, signalling the committee is online.
+The most straightforward way for this signature to be provided would be through a normal-mode block proposal.
+        1. We may want a separate deadline within a based fallback slot for this committee signature to come online.
+This would avoid honest-but-slow prover work being invalidated close to proving being finished.

 ## Change Set